 Delays or missing shipments are typically reported to the shipping carrier or supplier.
 The warehouse team will also check the delivery status and coordinate with the necessary parties to resolve the issue.

-Chemical warehousing, also called hazardous materials (hazmat) warehousing, refers to specialized storage of chemicals and other dangerous goods under strict safety and regulatory controls.
-These facilities are designed to prevent accidents by separating incompatible substances and meeting robust compliance standards.
-Chemical warehousing is a highly regulated undertaking involving substantial investment in physical safeguards and rigorous […]
+Chemical warehouse storing drums of hazardous substances under safety controls.
+Chemical warehousing (also called hazardous materials or HAZMAT warehousing) refers to specialized storage of chemicals and other dangerous goods under strict safety and regulatory controls.
+These facilities are designed to prevent accidents by segregating incompatible substances and complying with rigorous safety standards.
+In North America, […]

 Request a quote today and discover how OLIMP's tailored solutions can optimize your operations